douglasgreen/news/2025/02/26/en.md

 ## Technology

+### Alexa+ Unveiled: A Smarter, Friendlier AI Assistant

+Amazon recently introduced Alexa+, an upgraded version of its popular voice assistant, at a press event in New York City.
+This new iteration is powered by generative AI, allowing it to engage in more natural and conversational interactions.
+Unlike its predecessor, Alexa+ can choose from a variety of AI models to fulfill user requests, making it more adaptable and responsive.
+The assistant is designed to understand context and meaning, providing seamless interactions without the need for precise commands.
+This makes Alexa+ not only smarter but also more approachable, as it can adjust its responses based on the user's tone and environment.

+Alexa+ is integrated with Amazon's smart home ecosystem, enhancing its functionality beyond simple voice commands.
+It can manage tasks such as booking dinner reservations, creating personalized routines, and even summarizing footage from security cameras.
+Additionally, Alexa+ can read and recall information from documents, making it a valuable tool for productivity.
+With features tailored for kids, like "Stories with Alexa" and "Explore with Alexa," the assistant aims to inspire creativity and curiosity.
+Available for $19.99 per month, or free for Prime members, Alexa+ is set to roll out in the U.S. soon, promising to make everyday life simpler and more connected.

 ### The Mystery of the SafetyCore App on Android Phones

 Recently, many Android users have noticed a new app called "SafetyCore" appearing on their devices without any prior notification.
 This app, developed by Google, is designed to enhance safety features on Android phones.
 It performs local scans of images to detect sensitive content, such as nudity, and provides warnings or filters to protect users, especially minors.
 Despite its good intentions, the app has sparked controversy because it was installed automatically and without explicit user consent.
 This lack of transparency has led to concerns about privacy and user autonomy.